BillSchofield/checking-account/bank-app/README.md

 Given I am on the withdrawal screen, when I click sumbit,
 Then I see my account balance with an updated amount.

+### Mockup - with this confirmation, the amount is updated once withdrawal button is clicked